Bosch debuts long-range lidar sensor for autonomous vehicles

 Like all lidar sensors, Bosch’s solution measures the distance to target objects by illuminating them with laser light and measuring the reflected pulses.
 It’s intended for close and medium ranges on highways and in cities, and the company claims it’ll be price-competitive with rivals, thanks to economies of scale.

 “By filling the sensor gap, Bosch is making automated driving a viable possibility in the first place,” said Bosch management board member Harald Kroeger in a statement.
+“We want to make automated driving safe, convenient, and fascinating.
+In this way, we will be making a decisive contribution to the mobility of the future.”

 The lidar sensor will slot alongside the six-antennae LRR4 radar in Bosch’s ever-expanding perception portfolio.
 The LRR4 features a detection range of 250 meters and can recognize up to 24 objects simultaneously.
 But, like all radar sensors, it’s less angularly accurate than lidar as it loses sight of objects on curves.
 And it becomes confused if multiple vehicles are placed close to each other.